 Prevention takes a cooperative effort

-Legalities are only half of the anti-corruption equation; it falls to CFOs to craft a delivery model that supports end-to-end processes in which anticorruption policies have been ingrained.
-Such models are proven to reduce risk, lower the overall cost of compliance, and spare leadership many precious hours spent trying to win approval from suspicious regulators or prevent operations shutdowns after the company has been deemed non-compliant.
+Legalities are only half of the anti-corruption equation; it falls to CFOs to craft a delivery model that supports end-to-end processes with ingrained anti-corruption policies.
+Such models are proven to reduce risk, lower the overall cost of compliance, and spare leadership many precious hours spent trying to win approval from regulators or prevent operations shutdowns if a company is deemed non-compliant.

-Companies that want to get up and running quickly in new and developing markets need to ensure from the start that they understand the local environment.
+Organizations that want to get up and running quickly in new and developing markets need to understand the local environment from the outset.
 Unprepared businesses can find themselves locked out, their market penetration stalled by accusations of corruption that damage the brand and the bottom line.
 One increasingly common option is to partner with a provider that possesses deep local knowledge and domain expertise.
 This operating-model approach can decrease time-to-market and lower the risk that the new program will have blind spots and process gaps that could lead to non-compliance.

 This paper was authored by Subhashis Nath, Global Senior Partner for Enterprise Risk and Compliance practice, Genpact.